scribu/wp-posts-to-posts/readme.txt

 == Description ==

 This plugin allows you to create relationships between posts of different types.
-The relationships are stored in the postmeta table.
+The relationships are stored in a hidden taxonomy.

 To register a connection between two post types, write: